-Replacing a concrete patio with a wood decking is generally straightforward.
+Replacing a concrete patio with wood decking is generally straightforward.
 In most cases, you can build a deck over an existing concrete patio.
-However, there are cases that you may need to do a few extra steps to ensure the structural integrity of your new deck.
+However, there are cases where you may need to take a few extra steps to ensure the structural integrity of your new deck.

 If the concrete patio is severely damaged, building a deck over it is not recommended.
-Cracked concrete sinks in the ground over time.
+Cracked concrete sinks into the ground over time.
 Installing a deck over shifting ground can both be harmful to the deck and the people using it.
 Cracked patios can also have water pooling and freezing problems, which are very detrimental to decking.
-Water causes moulds, mildew, and rotting in wood.
+Water causes mould, mildew, and rotting in wood.